-Thank you for your interest in Lahey Clinic's Diagnostic Radiology Residency Program.
+Thank you for your interest in Lahey Hospital & Medical Center's Diagnostic Radiology Residency Program.
 We pride ourselves on training residents to be confident, skilled, successful radiologists.
-Our residents consistently do well on all steps of the boards, attain competitive fellowship positions, and acquire staff positions after residency or fellowship.

-Lahey Clinic is a medium-sized tertiary care facility with an array of residency programs, and is a primary teaching facility for Tufts University School of Medicine.
+Lahey Hospital & Medical Center is a medium-sized tertiary care facility with an array of residency programs, and is a primary teaching facility for Tufts University School of Medicine.
+The institution has received acclaim for its approach to patient care, as evidenced by its ranking as one of the nation’s 100 Top Hospitals in an independent study by Truven Health Analytics™ (study), and as discussed in a recent Boston Globe editorial: Lahey Health finds a cost-saving model that works.
 Due to Lahey’s reputation as a renowned referral center for surgical subspecialties, our residents are exposed to an exceptional, complex case load rivaling or surpassing other institutions.
-Lahey's Diagnostic Radiology Residency Program is uniquely positioned to train excellent radiologists, whether they choose to enter private practice or go on to pursue academic careers.
+Lahey's Diagnostic Radiology Residency Program is uniquely positioned to train excellent radiologists, whether they choose to enter private practice or pursue academic careers.

 In addition to excellent training, our program provides an atmosphere that is conducive to intellectual and professional growth.
 We recognize that four years of training is a significant investment of your time, and we want to make your residency an enjoyable experience.
 Our residents have collaborative working relationships with the attendings and each other.
 In addition, the town of Burlington is conveniently located a short distance from the city of Boston and offers easy access to the mountains and ocean.

-Regardless of your ultimate career path, the Lahey Clinic Diagnostic Radiology Residency will give you the skills necessary to be a successful practicing radiologist.
+Regardless of your ultimate career path, the Lahey Hospital & Medical Center Diagnostic Radiology Residency will give you the skills necessary to be a successful practicing radiologist.

 Diagnostic Radiology Residency Program